Saimon-bd/DevOps-Zero-To-Hero/README.md

 ## Let's start...

-**_Step 0:_** Check the basic network status on the host machine/root namespace.
-Just need to track the current status for better understanding.
+**_Step 0:_** To better understand, start by checking the basic network status on the host machine or root namespace.
 [I launch an ec2 instance(ubuntu) from AWS to simulate this hands-on.
 VM or even Normal Linux machines are also okay.]
 ```bash
 # list all the interfaces
 sudo ip link